Links on SoundGuys may earn us a commission. Learn more.

 If you stopped reading now, you might leave with the impression that Sonos speakers are the best things since sliced bread.
 And while the pros do outweigh the cons for most people, there are still plenty of cons.
 In addition, over the past few years, Bose has become a direct competitor to Sonos’ home speakers, and other companies are on the rise as well, so it’s not like Sonos is your only option these days.

-This is a problem for all WiFi speakers, so it isn’t a problem that’s exclusive to Sonos speakers.
+This is a problem for all Wi-Fi speakers, so it isn’t a problem that’s exclusive to Sonos speakers.
 Still, it’s worth noting that if you have a shoddy internet connection or if there’s an internet outage, your speakers are just pretty paperweights.
 Only a few products in the lineup currently have Bluetooth compatibility, but luckily, Sonos is expanding its product lineup.
-Currently Sonos offers the Sonos Move, which can operate over Wi-Fi or Bluetooth.
-In addition, Sonos is just now starting to ship out the new Sonos Roam, which is a highly portable Bluetooth and WiFi speaker with an IP67 rating that still retains the functionality of one of their home speakers.
+Currently, Sonos offers the Sonos Move, which can operate over Wi-Fi or Bluetooth.
+There is also the relatively new Sonos Roam, which is a highly portable Bluetooth and Wi-Fi speaker with an IP67 rating that still retains the functionality of one of their home speakers.

-If you have any of the Sonos speakers besides the Roam or Move, there are some clever workarounds that let you bypass the lack of Bluetooth compatibility.
-However, these workarounds require you have a Sonos speaker with a 3.5mm input, a cheap Bluetooth dongle from Amazon, and a youthful lightheartedness that allows you to laugh at the absurdity of spendings hundreds of dollars on a lifehack.
+If you have any of the Sonos speakers besides the Roam or Move, some clever workarounds let you bypass the lack of Bluetooth compatibility.
+However, these workarounds require you have a Sonos speaker with a 3.5mm input, a cheap Bluetooth dongle from Amazon, and a youthful lightheartedness that allows you to laugh at the absurdity of spendings hundreds of dollars on a life hack.

 While this isn’t really a big deal, it’s kind of a big deal.
-The Sonos Arc is the only speaker to support Dolby Atmos; some other Sonos speakers support Dolby Digital 5.1 for surround sound.
+The Sonos Arc and Sonos Beam (Gen 2) are the only speakers to support Dolby Atmos; some other Sonos speakers support Dolby Digital 5.1 for surround sound.
 Dolby Digital 5.1 is what you might picture when you think of surround system.
 It utilizes six different channels: two surround speakers, a left and right speaker in front, a center channel, and a subwoofer.